A Short History Of Goth Characters In Teen Movies

 Sometimes, they're filling the all-important role of the rebel.
 The kids who don't care if denim miniskirts and blonde highlights are in.
 The goths wear the kind of clothes that speak to their aesthetic.

-So, to celebrate World Goth Day today, take a moment to remember the teen goths of your favourite movies: the ones who inspired you to try out the thick black eyeliner and black nail polish — even if it was only for a day.
+So, to celebrate World Goth Day on May 22, take a moment to remember the teen goths of your favorite movies: the ones who inspired you to try out the thick black eyeliner and black nail polish — even if it was only for a day.